Efficient Isomorphism for $S_d$-graphs and $T$-graphs

 As noted in the introduction, proper $T$-graphs present a significantly more restrictive graph class than general $T$-graphs.
-Recently, it has been shown that proper $T$-graphs can be recognized in \textbf{FPT}-time parameterized by the size of $T$~\cite{chaplick2020recognizing} (which is not yet known for general $T$-graphs).
+Recently, Chaplick et al.~\cite{chaplick2020recognizing} have shown that proper $T$-graphs can be recognized in \textbf{FPT}-time parameterized by the size of $T$ (which is not yet known for general $T$-graphs).
 Here we show that also the isomorphism problem of proper $T$-graphs is notably easier than that of $S_d$-graphs and $T$-graphs in general.
-Though, the isomorphism problem stays GI-complete for proper $S_d$-graphs with $d$ on the input -- recall Proposition~\ref{prop:SdGIc}, and so we cannot realistically hope for polynomial algorithms here.
+Though, the isomorphism problem stays GI-complete for proper $S_d$-graphs with $d$ on the input -- recall Proposition~\ref{prop:SdGIc}, and so we cannot realistically hope for polynomial-time algorithms here.

-In the case of $T=S_d$, the algorithm is really simple and pure combinatorial:
+In the case of $T=S_d$, the algorithm is really simple and purely combinatorial:

 \begin{theorem} The isomorphism of proper $S_d$-graphs can be tested in \textbf{FPT}-time parameterized by~$d$. \end{theorem}

 \begin{proof} This is based on the following observation: